abbirdboy/BackEnd/README.md

 ```

 ####Secondary Test Code and Implementation (Revised) (Passing Test)
 Rewritten secondary code and test code to comply with aforementioned edge cases.
-Also changed the return of `False` to ` ValueError` and `TypeError` for future specificity and debugging purposes.
+Also changed the return of `False` to `TypeError` for future specificity and debugging purposes.

 *finaltestcode.py*
 ```python